d-kozhevnikova/Ageing-transcriptome-meta-analysis/Project report.md

 ### GO enrichment analysis

+Intersect the obtained list of differentially expressed genes across aging with GenAge database.
+Describe some of these genes.

 ## Discussion

-Discuss your results here and answer additional questions from questions/tasks section of **project proposal**.

-**!!!!!!!!!!!Our Project tasks/questions:**
-1) Reproduce the results of the paper.
-Try to use a maximum of python for conducting meta-analysis.
-PyMare package can help you.
-2) Describe some weak points of the paper (if any).
+### Reproduction of the results of the paper

-3) Could you suggest improvements to the approach?
-4) Obtain a list of differentially expressed genes across aging.
+5) Obtain a list of differentially expressed genes across aging.
 Intersect them with GenAge database.
 Describe some of these genes.
-5) Conduct enrichment analysis.
+6) Conduct enrichment analysis.
-6) Explain the ML approach used in the paper.

-### The genes differentially expressed with age
+### The list of differentially expressed genes across aging

 According to the results of `palmer2021ageing` study all tissues and every tissue studied consistently overexpressed the following genes: